History is full of outrageous dental tales about teeth!

 Floss Your Way To Freedom?

 In 1994, an inmate escaped from a West Virginia prison by braiding dental floss into a rope and scaling the prison wall!
 We recommend just using floss to clean out those hard-to-reach spaces between your teeth.
-Dental floss is stronger then you thought!
+Dental floss is stronger than you thought!

 Getting Your Teeth Into Character